Merck Manual

 The small blood clots that form in HUS block small blood vessels throughout the body, particularly those in the brain, heart, and kidneys.
 The blood vessel blockage damages organs and can break apart red blood cells that pass through partially blocked vessels.
 The blood clots also mean that an abnormally high number of platelets are being used up, which leads to a sharp decrease in the number of platelets in the bloodstream (thrombocytopenia).

-Symptoms of HUS
+Symptoms of Hemolytic-Uremic Syndrome

 In hemolytic-uremic syndrome (HUS), symptoms develop suddenly.